Melayê Cizîrî

-Melayê Cizîrî (مەلای جزیری, also Sheikh Ahmad Jaziri; c.
-1570 – c.
-1640), born Ahmad Nîşanî, was a Kurdish poet who laid the foundations for Kurdish poetry.
+Ahmad Nîşanî, better known as Melayê Cizîrî, was a Kurdish poet, theologian, and Sufi mystic.
+He was born c.
+1570 in Cizre (Bohtan, in present-day Turkey) and died c.
+1640 in Diyarbakır (Ottoman Empire).

 Biography

 Born in Cizre of Bohtan around year 1570, Cizîrî was a Sufi who spoke Kurdish, Arabic and Persian.
 He only expressed himself literarily in Kurdish.
 He began his studies in his hometown before traveling to Baghdad, Syria, Egypt and Persia to study philosophy, astrology and divination.
 During this period, he became familiar with Hafez who would become an influence in his poetry.
 Other influences included Rumi, Saadi Shirazi and Jami.

 When he returned to Kurdistan, he established himself in Diyarbakır and began teaching until his death.
 He was buried in the city near Sur but his burial place has since then been destroyed by the Turkish military.
 Cizîrî was a friend of Sharafkhan Bidlisi of Principality of Bitlis and celebrated him in two poems.

 His love for Kurdistan was also explicitly expressed in his literature.